Creditor Harassment

 You’ve fallen behind on your credit card and other debt obligations, and suddenly your phone is ringing with demands for payment.
 Your email, text messages, and mailbox are likewise flooded with calls for action to bring your debts up to date.
 Is there no limit to what creditors and bill collectors can do to “harass” you into paying?

-Actually, there are limits set by federal and state statute that protects you from excessive, unethical, unreasonable, and even illegal tactics.
+Actually, there are limits set by federal and state statutes that protect you from excessive, unethical, unreasonable, and even illegal tactics.
 You just have to know your rights and how to exercise them.
 If push comes to shove, you can always declare bankruptcy, not only as a way to obtain a fresh financial start but also to stop all creditor actions while you pursue your bankruptcy filing.

-If you’re overwhelmed by debt and creditors demanding payment in or around Jackson, Mississippi, contact us at The Law Offices of Wes Stover.
 We understand all applicable laws regarding debt collection and will analyze your situation to provide you with sound advice on the best legal steps to take going forward, even if that includes a Chapter 13 or Chapter 7 bankruptcy.

 Call The Law Offices of Wes Stover today at (601) 401-8996 or contact us online to schedule a free consultation.